Digby Willoughby (adventurer)

-Digby Willoughby (1845–1901) was an English adventurer and mercenary.
+Digby Willoughby (c.
+1845–3 June 1901) was an English adventurer and mercenary.

 Life

 Willoughby left England for South Africa in 1871 to seek his fortune.
 During the 1879 Anglo-Zulu War, he served as an officer in the Natal Mounted Police.
 He then for a time acted as auctioneer's assistant, subsequently becoming partner in the firm of Willoughby & Scoones at Maritzburg, where he resided.
 After a short period with a theatrical company, he raised and commanded an irregular troop, "Willoughby's Horse", which saw service in the Basuto Gun War of 1880.

 In January 1884 Willoughby went to Madagascar, where, gaining the confidence of the Queen Ranavalona III and her husband Rainilaiarivony, the prime minister, he was appointed on 18 May general commander of the Hovas, the kingdom's armed forces (18 May).
 On the outbreak of the First Franco-Hova War next year he assembled and drilled an army of 20,000 soldiers.
 The Hovas, however, were heavily defeated.